The world’s best EV? Driving the Taycan 4S

 5) Finally, and although nothing really points at it, perhaps a bit of common decency and morality will come in to the public discussion, pointing to the fact that children in the Congo work in mines under terrible conditions to produce the metals needed for feel good Westerners to drive Teslas.
 Or that over 90% of the solar panels on our roofs are produced by Uighurs in Chinese prison camps, their only crime being to be Uighur?
 If fast fashion isn’t the way to go for the clothes we buy, then EV’s most certainly aren’t for our driving!

 Therefore, batteries in their current shape or form are not the way forward, and current electrification plans for our auto fleet simply won’t happen.
-That doesn’t mean that the combustion engine in its current form will be there forever though.
-That’s however a story for another day.
+That doesn’t mean that the combustion engine in its current form will be there forever, but that’s a story for another day.
 Until then, enjoy your conventional car – as long as you do, you’re doing the world a service!

 EV’s don’t save the climate – far from it